sigreen-nokia/790/README.md

 ## configure 790 to use your WhatsApp account

-* Set these three variables in file scripts/default.sh (taken from your https://developers.facebook.com apps dashboard)
+* Set these three variables in file scripts/default.sh

 ```
 export WHATSAPP_PHONE_NUMBER_ID="642398275615559"